garden-io/garden/docs/k8s-plugins/remote-k8s/ingress-and-dns.md

 ### Creating our Frontend

-To showcase our certificates we decided to use a sample react-application, the code for that React Application is hosted in this [repository](https://github.com/ShankyJS/garden-cra-demo).
+To showcase our certificates we decided to use a sample react-application, the code for that React Application is hosted in our examples folder in the main `Garden` repository [tls-and-dns](https://github.com/garden-io/garden/tree/main/examples/tls-and-dns/frontend).

 You can simply clone that repository; and move the code to the folder called `frontend` in your example.